 Partners enrolled under this Agreement will determine the applicability of the covered activities to the criteria described above.
-If and when requested by Partners, the Program Administrator and/or USFWS can verify coverage of activities according to the scope and criteria described in this section.
+If and when requested by Partners, the Program Administrator can verify coverage of activities according to the scope and criteria described in this section.

 Conservation Measures